bcgov/cas-cif/docs/developer-guide.md

 To create a feature flag, navigate to 'Features' on the (Growthbook dashboard)[https://app.growthbook.io].

 - Click `Add Feature`.
 This will pull up a modal for feature creation.
 - `Feature Key`.
 This is the name of the feature that will be displayed in Growthbook and the key that will be used in the code to allow toggling it on/off.
 Using a good naming convention here is important.
-It should clearly and uniquely describe what can be toggled on/off, "flagged-item" like in the example below is not a good name!
+It should clearly and uniquely describe what can be toggled on/off, "flagged-feature" like in the example below is not a good name!
 - Ignore `tags`, we are currently using a boolean on/off and they are not useful in this context.
 Attributes can be set on flags and used here.
 - `Enabled Environments` This is going to be the default config when the feature flag is created.
 There is a toggle for each of our openshift environments (dev,test,prod).
 When creating a new feature in Growthbook we should set production to "off" and dev/test to "on" to start.
 - `Value Type` This is what type we will be returning from our flag.
 We can leave it as boolean (on/off).